unlight/asmt-javascript-questions/README.md

 ### TypeScript
 - Compare TypeScript vs Flow, what features they provide, what problems they solve?
 - What are the disadvantages of TypeScript?
-- How we can increase the speed of TypeScript compilation process by sacrificing typechecking?
+- How we can increase the speed of TypeScript compilation process?
+Can we sacrifice typechecking?
 - TypeScript: difference between interfaces and types?
 - What are generic types in Typescript?